Nasa selects landing site for Moon rover mission

 In 2019, Astrobotic's chief executive John Thornton told BBC News: "I think what positions Astrobotic really well to capture whatever takes off commercially on the Moon is that we are the fundamental service, we are the transportation system.

 "We do have our guesses on what we think is going to be the next biggest thing on the Moon.
-And I think that the the mining is going to be one of the biggest ones - mining specifically for rocket fuel."
+And I think that the mining is going to be one of the biggest ones - mining specifically for rocket fuel."

-The hydrogen and oxygen in water could be chemically split to provide the propellants burned in spacecraft engines.
+The water could be chemically split into hydrogen and oxygen, providing the propellants burned in spacecraft engines.

 Re-fuelling vehicles at the Moon could bring down the cost of space travel and make a lunar outpost more affordable.
 A 2018 report suggested that rocket propellant could be produced at a cost of $500 (£365) per kg on the lunar surface.
 That's 20-times cheaper than the $10,000 per kg projected cost of transporting it from Earth to lunar orbit.